 (d) any evidence supporting verification of identity; and

-(e) any other evidence demonstrating compliance with Prescribed Requirements; and
+(e) any other evidence demonstrating compliance with Prescribed Requirements.

-(f) if the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, the Power of Attorney.

 6.7 Compliance with laws and Participation Rules

 6.7.1 The Subscriber must comply with any applicable laws (including any applicable Privacy Laws) for the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated and these Participation Rules.